 - Reimbursement for activities that occur before the project period begins.

 All budgets are subject to strict administrative review.
 No project will be funded until all the appropriate items have been approved.Submission of Proposals

 Proposals must be submitted by eligible UC graduate students using the online application site.
-The items required in a complete application are listed below and on the online application submission application.
+The items required in a complete application are listed below and on the online application site.
 Each of the items must be completed online before you will be allowed to submit the entire application.

-In addition, three hard copy sets of one complete proposal packet (original plus two copies), including the Institutional Approval Form with original signatures, must be submitted to UC MEXUS at the address listed below within 10 days following the online application deadline of September 23, 2013, for the application to be considered complete (i.e., by October 4, 2013).
+In addition, two hard copy sets of one complete proposal packet (original plus one copy), including the Institutional Approval Form with original signatures, must be submitted to UC MEXUS at the address listed below within 10 days following the online application deadline of September 12, 2016, for the application to be considered complete (i.e., by September 23, 2016).
 The proposal packets must include hard copies of all files uploaded to the online application submission site.